wistia/wistia-open-docs/_posts/customizing-your-video.md

 Captions are essential if you’re communicating with a multilingual audience.
 They’re great for educators and instructors--making sure your audience is able follow along in any language.
-Multilingual captions help to break down the language barrier, getting your awesome content to as many viewers as possible.
+Multilingual captions help to break down language barriers, getting your awesome content to more viewers.

 They’re also a great boost for SEO ranking as the script for your video likely contains words related to your ranking terms.

 [Read more about captions with Wistia]({{ '/captions' | post_url }}).

+{% post_image hashed_id: '3b64c15892efcbfb070529fa15704f0d81e683b1', class: 'float_right', width: 300 %}

+If your video does not have captions, you'll be presented with the option to order a transcript (currently only available in English) or upload your own captions SRT file.
+You can upload as many SRT files as you'd like, in whatever languages you choose.

 {% post_image hashed_id: 'a2578d27e3a446cb352c3b723f88c1127eafe5eb', class: 'float_right', width: 300 %}

 If your video already has captions, the Captions customize area will allow you to *edit*, *download*, or *delete* the captions.

-{% post_image hashed_id: 'd3306d81104947e4c9a4a3954cf418053ef20c56', class: 'float_right', width: 300 %}

-If your video does not have captions, you will instead be presented with the option to order a transcript (currently only available in English) or upload your own captions SRT file.
-You can upload as many SRT files as you'd like, in whatever languages you choose.
+You'll also see an option to order or upload another SRT file.

 ## Advanced Customize Features